NateTheGrateIsGreate/Ticet-sistem/README.md

-#Ticket-sistem
+Ticket-system

 This code is a simple ticketing system for a theater.

-If you hant all the seats, Jest type "King" to resuvrving them all!
+If you want all the seats, jest type "King" to reserving them all!